Flute is an ancient musical instrument. The oldest flute found in Germany was said to be over 40,000 years old.

 There are many types of flute being played in many cultures from the bamboo flute to concert flute.
 In this tutorial you will learn how to play the simplest 6-hole fingering system for flute, whistle, piccolo, fife, bansuri or dizi.

 A fife is a small high-pitched flute, similar to a piccolo.
 It originated in medieval Europe and used in military and marching bands.
-It is diatonically tuned typically in the key of C.
+It is diatonically tuned.

 The 6-hole is the simplest fingering system and the easiest to learn and master.
 They typically play in two octaves.
 Note that 1 for the second Doh shown below in bold print.
 We use the bold print to indicate a higher octave note throughout this tutorial, which also means that you will need to blow slightly harder to achieve the higher octave note.
 For half-holing notes, we use superscript which is a smaller size number, e.g 6 on the 6 hole for C. In this way, you will be able to play full chromatic keys with this fingering system.

-We use the half-holing method to play some chromatic notes.
+We use the half-holing method to play some semi tones.
 Half-holing is the way we half cover a hole to create another note on the diatonic flute, e.g. the C note can be created by half holing the number 6 hole.
 The same way we create the F note by half holing the number 2 hole.

 How to hold the flute/whistle/piccolo/fife